cs3110/textbook/src/chapters/conc/impl_callbacks.md

 Third, if the input promise is pending, we need to do more work.
-Our task is delicate: we need to immediately return a new promise (which we will call the output promise) to the user, but we also need that output promise to become fulfilled when (or if) the input promise becomes fulfilled and the callback completes running, sometime in the future.
+Our task is delicate: we need to immediately return a new promise (which we will call the output promise) to the user, but we also need that output promise to become fulfilled when (or, more precisely, if) the input promise becomes fulfilled and the callback completes running, sometime in the future.
 Its contents will be whatever contents are contained within the promise that the callback itself returns.